hnrazevedo/Viewer/docs/index.md

     </body>
 </html>
 ```
-### If the file is not found, in order to avoid a page break, a div results with an error message instead of include.
+### If the file is not found, in order to avoid a page break, a div results with an error message instead of import.
-Caso o arquivo não seja encontrado, para não haver quebra de página, é resultado uma div com a mensagem de erro no lugar do include.
+Caso o arquivo não seja encontrado, para não haver quebra de página, é resultado uma div com a mensagem de erro no lugar do import.
 ```html
 <html>
     <body>